labyrinthinesecurity/silhouette/README.md

 If you are ready to customize cluster roles, you should first try to set desired_silhouette to resource group level at most (desired_silhouette=332)
 If this the resulting condensate generates too many roles, try to set one of W, A or R to subscription level

+For the record, desired_silhouette=438 corresponds to subscription level for all W, A and R axis.

 ### Manual review
 The script condensate.py does this W/A/R fine-tuning layer for you, but it MUST be reviewed manually, because it is not 100% acurate.